im-pro-at/lithpulser/README.md

 The following memory allocation is used for the memory mapped interface between Linux operating system and the FPGA design:

-You can use the commadn "monitor" from redpidaya https://github.com/RedPitaya/RedPitaya/tree/master/Test/monitor
+You can use the command "monitor" from redpidaya https://github.com/RedPitaya/RedPitaya/tree/master/Test/monitor

-It schould be pre installed on the redpitaya linux image.
+It should be pre installed on the redpitaya linux image.

 | **Section Name** | **Start Address** | **Description** |
 | --- | --- | --- |